kasim1011/odoo-11.0-windows-installation/README.md

  * rename `python.exe` to `python3.exe` and `pythonw.exe` to `pythonw3.exe`.<br />
  * add `Python3` installation directory (default: `C:\Users\UserName\AppData\Local\Programs\Python\PythonXX`) to your `PATH`.<br />

-Some of `python` dependencies requires `C/C++` compilation during their installation process. you can install those dependencies using one of the following approaches.
+Some of `odoo` dependencies are `non-pure Python packages` which requires `C/C++` compilation during their installation process. you can install those dependencies using one of the following approaches.
  1. Download and install already compiled dependencies in `Wheel (.whl)` format for your system architecture.
  2. Download and install `C/C++` compiler than install those dependencies from `source`.